Existence-First — Canonical Manifesto

 Existence must be declared.

-The official ontological sequence is:
+The ontological sequence is:

 Existence → Policy → State → Reality